CUBRID/cubrid-manual/en/admin/control.rst

     [service]

     # The list of processes to be started automatically by 'cubrid service start' command
-    # Any combinations are available with server, broker, manager and heartbeat.
+    # Any combinations are available with server, broker, manager, javasp and heartbeat.
     service=server,broker

     # The list of database servers in all by 'cubrid service start' command.
-    # This property is effective only when the above 'service' property contains 'server' keyword.
+    # This property is effective only when the above 'service' property contains 'server' or 'javasp' keyword.
     server=demodb,testdb

 Starting Services